Pellet grills are great, but they work a little differently than their standard propane and charcoal counterparts.

 So you will want to make sure you have set up your grill to have a direct cooking area as well as an indirect cooking area before throwing the steaks on.

-Once the grill is up to temperature, you can gently place your steaks on the grill grates.
+Once the pellet grill is up to the highest temperature you can set it too, usually around 400-450°F, and the Grill Grate(s) are heated up as well, you can gently place your steaks on the Grill Grates.

 Space them comfortably apart so that they cook individually with air circulation all around each one, rather than as one large meat mass.